matrix-org/matrix-spec-proposals/proposals/XXXX-capability-access-control-for-media.md

 * `DELETE /_matrix/client/{version}/rooms/{roomId}/media/{mediaId}`

-The server MUST verify that the user owns the given media.
-(FIXME: Or that the user is an admin in the room?)
+The server MUST verify that the user owns the given media, or that the user is an admin in the room.

-Then the server revokes any access granted to the given room by the user making the request.
+Then, if the user is the one who granted access, then the server revokes any access granted to the given room by that user.
 Note that other users may have also granted the room access to identical content having the same media id; in this case, the server should only revoke the room's access to the content if the requesting user is the only remaining user who had